Pecorino: Italy’s Most Protected Cheese

 Next, we have Piave which is also a semi-fat cow’s milk pressed cheese.
 It is produced in the Piave river valley in the Veneto region of northern Italy.
 Like Pecorino and Grana Padano, Piave bears a DOP stamp that protects its name, geographical origin and production.

 Piave cheese is aged for at least 5 months, and it can be aged for up to 12 months.
-The longer the aging process, the more intense the flavour and the harder the texture becomes.
+The longer the ageing process, the more intense the flavour and the harder the texture becomes.

 Effectively, an aged Piave has a slightly sweet and nutty taste, and a very granular texture.
 Hence, the best way to serve this cheese is to grate it onto pasta, soups and salad.
 Also, it is a great table cheese and can be paired with local red wines and beer.